samclub/sen-homepage/content/software/sdm/_index.md

 ---
 # Course title, summary, and position.
 linktitle: A stochastic-dynamical model (SDM) for Indian Ocean Dipole (IOD)
-summary: The SDM for IOD is a simple stochastic-dynamical model to predict the IOD using seasonally modulated El Niño-Southern Oscillation (ENSO) forcing together with a seasonally modulated Indian Ocean coupled ocean-atmosphere feedback.
+summary: The SDM for the IOD is a simple model to predict the IOD using seasonally modulated El Niño-Southern Oscillation (ENSO) forcing together with a seasonally modulated Indian Ocean coupled ocean-atmosphere feedback.
 weight: 1

 # Page metadata.